ni/nimi-python/generated/nidigital/README.rst

         pass

-Some repeated capabilities can be nested.
+Some repeated capabilities can be chained.
 This is useful for some methods that can be used with the `pins` repeated capability.
-They can be nested with the `sites` repeated capability.
+They can be chained with the `sites` repeated capability.

 .. code-block:: python